-Colorado does not have what is commonly referred to as a chauffeur license however, if a driver proves at a hearing that they are employed as a driver and received all of their tickets in the course of their employment, they are not subject to suspension until they receive 16 points in 12 months, 24 points in 24 months or 28 points in 4 years.
+The state of Colorado doesn’t have chauffer’s license requirements (those which other states utilize for taxi and limo drivers, for example; however, if a driver proves at a hearing that they are employed as a driver and received all of their tickets in the course of their employment, they are not subject to suspension until they receive 16 points in 12 months, 24 points in 24 months or 28 points in 4 years.

 - Application for Reinstatement ( DR2870) form

 - $95.00 reinstatement fee (check/money order payable to the Department of Revenue).

 - Evidence of Insurance showing that you are insured.

 After your driver’s license is reinstated no testing will be required to get a duplicate license if your license is still valid.
 When you renew your license you will need to take the written test.

 While there are many ways you could accumulate various points on your license, the following list details some of the most common ways people ultimately end up with suspended or revoked licenses: